 - replace a regular boiler with a combi boiler, removing the hot water cylinder tank

-4 – One popular option is to replace an old boiler with a combi boiler and remove the hot water cylinder tank so the entire house is running directly off the combi.
-This is the most efficient system but the installation costs are higher as the tank and pipe work needs to removed and new pipework put in its place.
-Expect this work to take around 2.5 days and costs around £2400 for a basic installation, excluding the extras specified below.
+4 – A popular option is to replace an old regular boiler with a combi boiler and remove the hot water cylinder tank so the entire house is running directly off the combi.
+This is the most efficient system but the installation costs are higher as the tank and pipework needs to be removed and new pipework put in its place.
+Expect this work to take around 2.5 days and cost around £2500 for a basic installation, excluding the extras specified below.

 Extra Costs – Optional and Compulsory